 The automotive sector enjoys dynamic development and growing importance for the country’s economy.
-A stable government framework, cost-competitive environment, strong technical skill base, free trade access to Europe, and ever-increasing development of infrastructure have made North Macedonia a prime destination for investment.
+A stable government framework, a cost-competitive environment, a strong technical skill base, free trade access to Europe, and ever-increasing development of infrastructure have made North Macedonia a prime destination for investment.
 Additionally, the existence of a strong local supplier base and their ongoing development is creating opportunities for supply chain linkages and local company cooperation.

 North Macedonia has a long history in the automotive sector, dating back to the Yugoslav period when the region’s factories began by supplying the Serbian automotive producer Zastava.
 From there, the manufacturing sector slowly became specialized, as several producers of automotive components began sprouting up around the country.
-Quality products being produced in these factories, in compliance with automotive standards TS 16949 and ISO 9001, assures that the production in the Macedonian automotive components sector is exported.
+Quality products being produced in these factories, in compliance with automotive standards TS 16949 and ISO 9001, assure that the production of the automotive components sector is exported.
 North Macedonia is experiencing a surge in its automotive component sector, aided by clever government policy, location, and a cost-competitive market environment.

 Over the past years, our country has been growing into an embryonic automotive components hub, as well as into a bus manufacturing location.

-North Macedonia has currently manufacturing capabilities, and growth options, in the following auto component systems:
+North Macedonia has currently manufacturing capabilities and growth options, in the following auto component systems:

 In parallel to the nascent automotive components segments, North Macedonia has revamped its bus assembly capabilities over the past years with the entry of a major OEM European bus manufacturer from Belgium (VanHool).

 North Macedonia has a sustainable supply of young, highly skilled labor at a competitive cost.
 Labor within the region is very cost-competitive, lowering a firm’s overall costs.
-In February 2020 the average gross salary is amongst the lowest gross monthly salaries in the region.
+The average gross salary is amongst the lowest gross monthly salaries in the region.

-“I’ve been asked why the company invests in North Macedonia, instead in emerging countries such as India or China.
+“I’ve been asked why the company invests in North Macedonia, instead of in emerging countries such as India or China.
 Well, North Macedonia is one of the emerging centers.
 It has a history of connecting various worlds – the east and the west and Europe and America nowadays.
-I’m convinced that this investment will be successful”, said CEO of Vann Hool, Philip Van Hool.
+I’m convinced that this investment will be successful”, said the CEO of Vann Hool, Philip Van Hool.